woofwoof/SMART/README.md

 Use e.g. ["SMART1.pl"] to execute the code (see SWIPL manual for more information) then type "smart." at the command prompt.

-Follow the prompts to use the in-built (albet rudimentary at this stage) menu system.
+Follow the prompts to use the in-built (albeit rudimentary at this stage) menu system.

 Here is the (original) semantic network (it will be updated as time allows - see the code):